stwunsch/htt_annotation_example/README.md

 The scripts loops through the directories of your input file, searches for names beginning with `mt_` and annotates the tree `ntuples` in this directory.
 The annotations can be found in branches of this tree with the set prefix `TAG`.

+Note that the script has an argparse layer.
+Feel free to use `--help` to get further information.

 ## Which variables are used?

 Check out the file `mt_training_config.yaml`, there are the variables defined.
 The list in the entry `classes` defines numbers for the output classes of the classifier.